If you are enjoying these marketing articles, you can listen to my music industry marketing podcast here.

 In this example, Will Smith uses his influence to help promote Jaden Smith's remix collaboration with Nicky Jam:

 Once your objectives are identified, it becomes a lot easier to reverse engineer your actions to achieve them.
 With this understanding, you’ll have a much better understanding of how to meaningfully communicate with your fans.
 After all, if the content is good, they’ll keep checking their social media feeds for more regular content.
+Also, make sure to stay organized in your marketing plan using software like PieSync and HubSpot.

 During the marketing campaign, identifying your target demographic is absolutely essential.
 One way to do this is by looking at the Facebook analytics of your fan page.
 Here’s some data points that you should be paying attention to: